Diplomeunderscoore/MinecraftClassicBrowser/README.md

 **CREDITS**

-Thanks Crystalinqq / DPS for helping
+Thanks Crystalinqq / DPS for helping.
-Thanks the browser for images.
+Thanks the browser for images :)

 **-----------------------------------------------------------**